mrgoldair/line-intersection/readme.md

 ##### TODO

-- Given the key of the sweep line status (an ordered dictionary implemented as a treap) is static data `{ mx,c }`, find a way of providing the current sweep line position to the sweep line status as inserts and comparisons are made
+- Given the key of the sweep line status (an ordered dictionary implemented as a treap) is represented as data `{ mx,c }`, find a way of providing the current sweep line position to the sweep line status as inserts and comparisons are made.
+  -
+- Structure the program so that rendering has no knowledge of how the data structures are updated – express a clear rendering/logic divide.
+- `Event.point -> Event.loc`

 **How do we test for the intersection of two line segments?**

 First we need to convert the coordinate forms ${x,y}$ into parametric form.
 Either this form, where the two vectors are our line segment endpoints

 $$
 p = (1-t)a + tb
 $$